thebalkanfella/openblockbg/README.md

-# Bulgarian Spam/Scam Phone Numbers
+# OpenBlockBG

+**Open-source spam and scam phone number blocklist for Bulgaria and beyond.**

-This project maintains a list of Bulgarian spam and scam phone numbers that can be imported into smartphones for blocking unwanted calls.
+This project maintains a community-driven list of spam and scam phone numbers that can be imported into smartphones for blocking unwanted calls.

 ## Features

 - 📱 VCF (vCard) file format for easy import
-- 🇧🇬 Focused on Bulgarian spam numbers
+- 🇧🇬 Focused on Bulgarian market with international support
 - 📞 Compatible with iPhone and Android
-- 🔄 Regular updates with new spam numbers
+- 🔄 Regular community-driven updates
+- 🔓 Fully open-source and transparent

 ## Files